 As for the hurricanes that remain a danger in this part of the country, they at least give warning.

 The hurricane season is from July through October, so during that time check the weather service going to New Orleans.

 - Visas - The US is famous for its harsh policy for acquiring a tourist, let alone a resident visa.
 The US embassies usually ask for interviews before granting tourist visas, and tourists usually have to pay up to 160 USD to get a visa.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.

 - Currency - The United States dollar is the official currency in New Orleans.
 Credit and debit cards are accepted nearly everywhere, and ATMs are widely available.
 The prices vary but you can plan on spending about 100 dollars per day.

 - Weather - New Orleans has four distinct seasons.
 Summer is certainly the longest, and lasts for about half the year, from April to the start of October.
 Summers are hot and wet, while winters are short and mild.
 Snow is extremely rare.
 The hurricane season is June 1 through November 30.
-It's best to visit New Orleans between October and April beacuse the temperatures are more pleasant.
+It's best to visit New Orleans between October and April because the temperatures are more pleasant.

 - Airports - Louis Armstrong New Orleans International Airport is an international airport in Jefferson Parish, Louisiana, United States.
 It is located 18 km west of downtown New Orleans.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to New Orleans, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to New Orleans, since it covers not only the costs of medical problems but also theft and loss of valuables.

 New Orleans Weather Averages (Temperatures)